hexydec/dabby/src/events/on/readme.md

 ## Differences to jQuery

 Doesn't suport the jQuery.Event object.
+When the data property is passed, depending on the type of event, the data property of the event object may already be set and unwritable.
+In this case the data is available to the callback as event._data.